 There are many reasons to spend your time active and discover new hiking trails, especially if you’re going to visit Catalonia, Spain.

 In Catalonia, there are numerous hiking trails located in mountains and natural parks.
-The unique vegetation, unusual landforms, phenomenal rock massifs and wild animals are one of the most important values of these areas to travellers.
+The unique vegetation, unusual landforms, phenomenal rock massifs and wild animals are one of the most important values of these areas to travelers.

 In the previous post, I wrote about Serra de Collserola Natural Park.
 Today I want to tell you something more about the best hiking trails near a small Catalan town Figaró.